-An outline is the driving app for your academic paper, giving you direction so you know what’s in front of you.
+When you do your PhD, outlines become the driving app for your academic paper, giving you direction so you know what’s in front of you.
 This is especially important for a PhD dissertation because of its physical length and the amount of time you will need to live with it.
 Successful PhD dissertation writing requires a laser focus, and an outline makes a great navigator.

 There are many advantages of creating a PhD dissertation outline1,2: